Tutorial: Configure Workday for automatic user provisioning

 Use the function NormalizeDiacritics to remove special characters in first name and last name of the user, while constructing the email address or CN value for the user.

-This section provides specific guidance on how to troubleshoot provisioning issues with your Workday integration using the Azure AD Audit Logs and Windows Server Event Viewer logs.
+This section provides specific guidance on how to troubleshoot provisioning issues with your Workday integration using the Microsoft Entra audit logs and Windows Server Event Viewer logs.
 It builds on top of the generic troubleshooting steps and concepts captured in the Tutorial: Reporting on automatic user account provisioning

 This section covers the following aspects of troubleshooting: